lavishjha2024-w/CNLab3/README.md

 # Computer-Networks-Lab
-A repo dedicated to my college COMPUTER NETWORKS coursework..
+A repo for my college coursework of Computer Networks experiment 3 regarding Wireshark